qaptivator/plainimg2/README.md

 # usage

-- install the installer from the latest release
+- install the installer from the latest release.
-- run it and it'll also add itself to the start menu and context menus (Open with plainIMG)
+- run it and it will install the app, and also add plainIMG to start menu. if you click the "Set plainIMG as the default image viewer" option, jpg, jpeg, png and bmp file extensions will be associated with plainIMG.
-- now that it is installed, you can right click over an image, select "Choose another app", "Choose an App on your PC", and find the plainIMG executable at `C:\Users\<your user>\AppData\Local\plainIMG\`, select the executable and click "Always".
+- now that it is installed, you can open an image, select plainIMG and click "Always".
 - alternatively, you can go to settings, default apps, and set common image formats to plainIMG.
-- when you are done, you can use plainIMG by using the context menu button in an image
+- when you are done, you can use plainIMG by clicking on the image (or using "Choose an App on your PC")
   - or by running the executable and opening the picture with `Right Click > Open Image...` (or just letter `O`)
   - or by running it through the terminal with first argument being the file path
   - or by dragging a picture over the executable